wowool/wowool-nlp-compare/README.md

 #### Speed

-We can say that wowool and spacy has a very similair speed, if we reduce our entity set to the one that Spacy supports then we are slity faster.
+We can say that Wowool and Spacy has a very similair speed, if we reduce our entity set to the one that Spacy supports then we are slity faster.

 #### Accuracy